potassco/clingo-dl/README.md

 Example
 -------

-    ./propagator -c n=132 -p encoding-dl.lp tai4_4_1.lp
+    ./clingoDL -c n=132 -p encoding-dl.lp tai4_4_1.lp

 Development
 -----------

 ### Compiling

-The propagator needs a C++14 conforming compiler and the clingo solver.
-If both are available, the propagator can be compiled.
+The clingoDL system needs a C++14 conforming compiler and the clingo solver.
+If both are available, it can be compiled.
 First run

     make FLAGS